Examples from Application

 Which adaptation measures a company chooses depends on the climate change impacts and risks it faces.
 These are dependent on the company’s location, sector, technology level, and adaptive capacity.
-Deciding factors include investment costs for measures, the type of risk covered, and the comprehensiveness of the measure and whether there are (positive or negative) side effects to be expected – thus, ultimately, the cost and benefit of measures.
+Deciding factors include investment costs for measures, the type of risk covered, the comprehensiveness of the measure and whether there are (positive or negative) side effects to be expected – thus, ultimately, the costs and benefits of measures.

 - Installation of power backup for uninterrupted power supply in the case of interruption due to storms